-Table 2.1: Performance estimates of the Keccak-f[1600] permutation on the 8XC51RA/RB/RC
+Table 3.1: Performance estimates of the Keccak-f[1600] permutation on the 8XC51RA/RB/RC

-The performance estimates for Keccak including the details for each step are given in Table 2.1, for 24 rounds.
+The performance estimates for Keccak including the details for each step are given in Table 3.1, for 24 rounds.
 One cycle refers to the number of controller clock oscillation periods, which is 12 in the case of our selected variant.
 It must be noted that the figures are the result of a best-effort paper exercise.
 Figures for an actual implementation might vary, in particular if it uses specific manufacturer improvements available on the platform.

-2.3.2 Implementation on a Atmel AVR processor
+3.3.2 Implementation on a Atmel AVR processor

 The AVR platform uses an 8-bit RISC processor with 32 single-byte registers.
+With our best implementation on this processor, Keccak[] takes about 1110 cycles/byte for long messages and 281 bytes of RAM on the stack, according to our measurements.